 What conditions are treated by spinal decompression?
-Spinal decompression is effective for treating back and neck pain from a range of different conditions that include sciatica, herniated disc, spinal stenosis, or any injury that has caused the discs to become compressed.
+Spinal decompression is effective for treating back pain and neck pain from a range of different conditions that include sciatica, herniated disc, spinal stenosis, or any injury that has caused the discs to become compressed.

 It is a non-invasive treatment that gently stretches your spine and provides pain relief.
 After a thorough assessment, we may use spinal decompression as part of a customized treatment plan designed to help you find the relief you need.